w3f/polkadot-wiki/docs/learn/learn-assets.md

 on the Asset Hub and propagate any minted tokens to other parachains in the network.

 Parachains that want to send assets to other parachains should do so via instructions to the Asset Hub so that the reserve-backed table stays up to date.
-For more info, see the "Moving Assets between Chains in XCM" section of the
+This is particularly important for DOT transfers, where Asset Hub serves as the canonical reserve location.
+For more info, see the "Moving Assets between
+Chains in XCM" section of the
 [article on the XCM format](https://polkadot.network/blog/xcm-the-cross-consensus-message-format/).